Chorizo vs Salami: What Makes Them Different?

 American Chorizo

-It is popular in regions bordering Mexico, as well as in areas farther north, such as Texas, Austin, Santa Fe, and New Mexico.
+It has found popularity in regions near Mexico, as well as areas farther north, such as Texas, New Mexico, Austin, and Santa Fe.

 Uses for Chorizo